Two things are certain in life: death and taxes. Another to add is constant change in the workplace, which has now become the new normal.

 It’s fair to say that, in one way or another, we are constantly supporting our clients to help their businesses and their people through times of significant change.

-Change come in many shapes and guises; whether it’s downsizing, finding new ways of working, shrinking budgetary demands or a desire for increased effectiveness.
+Change comes in many shapes and guises; whether it’s downsizing, finding new ways of working, shrinking budgetary demands or a desire for increased effectiveness.
 It seems that we only manage to bring ourselves over that sometimes illusive hill of the change curve before *SMACK* another comes to throw us off kilter.

 Change isn’t going to stop, and we all have a personal responsibility for how we manage ourselves, support others and make any organisational change a success.